-When in a conflict, listen, summarise the other’s position and express your own thoughts and feelings clearly and directly.
+When in conflict, listen, summarise the other’s position and express your own thoughts and feelings clearly and directly.
 Use short sentences that start “I ….”.
 If you manage two people who are in conflict, help them listen to each other and create their own solution.
-This is much more likely to stick than one you impose.
+This is much more likely to stick than imposing one.

 Styles of conflict handling

-In any conflict situation, think about the relationship between the parties and the importance of the issue to you.
+In any conflict situation, think about the importance of the relationship and the importance of the issue to you.
 The style you adopt will depend on the balance between these factors.

 People often prefer to use some styles more than others.
 However, each situation may require a different style.
 You can use all of them as required.